 Why you should always buy Reddit downvotes with your upvotesMrContent

-The following explains why you should always buy Reddit downvotes with your upvotes.
-The same is applicable for other networks, including Voat or Snapzu.
-For Quora, please skip to the next section.
+The following explains why you should buy Reddit downvotes for competing posts in addition to the upvotes that you get for yours.
+The same strategy is applicable to other networks, including Voat or Snapzu.
+For Quora, please skip to the last section.

 Let’s say you want your post to stay for at least 24 hours on the first page of an average-sized subreddit (200k-300k subscribers).
 Even if your content is good, you have to be lucky in the first hour, especially the first few minutes.
-If you get downvoted early (even just one or two downvotes), others won’t even open your thread because it doesn’t show up at /Rising or /Hot.
-The only exception that can save you sometimes is having a great title – make sure it’s long and descriptive!
-This might all seem like bad news, but we can actually use it to your advantage with GREAT effect.
-Because of what I’m writing next, we’ve been able to get posts on the first page easily in huge subreddits like /r/music, /r/videos and /r/gaming.
+If you get downvoted early (even just one or two downvotes), other people won’t even open your thread because it doesn’t show up at /Rising or /Hot – basically, they don’t see it.
+This might all seem like bad news, but we can actually use it to your advantage with a SUBSTANTIAL effect.
+Because of what I’m writing next, we’ve been able to get posts on the first page easily in huge subreddits like /r/music, /r/videos, and /r/gaming.
 It would have been a lot harder, maybe even impossible, without this strategy:

 Here’s what you’ll have to do:

 - After you’ve made your post, don’t wait too long before purchasing what you need from us.
 The sooner we start work, the better.
-Note that you should synchronize your posts with our working schedule: 14:00 – 20:00 UTC.
+Note that you should synchronize your posts with our working schedule.
+You can also schedule your posts, meaning that you order what you need from us before having done the actual post, and mention during checkout at what time you’ll be posting, where, with what user and with what title.

-- For a post of average quality in a huge subreddit, buy 5 upvotes for every 100k subscribers.
+- For a post of above-average quality in a huge subreddit, buy 8 upvotes for every 100k subscribers.
 For a small to average-sized subreddit, buy 1 upvote for every 10k subscribers.
-Of course, here are many factors that can shape your decision on the number of upvotes: what’s the quality of the post? when are you posting? are you doing it only for SEO? are you trying to bring it in the top of the month for that subreddit, maybe even top of the year in order to get a constant stream of traffic?
+Of course, there are many factors that can shape your decision on the number of upvotes: What’s the quality of the post?
+When are you posting?
+Are you doing it mostly or only for SEO?
+Are you trying to bring it in the top of the month for that subreddit, maybe even top of the year in order to get a constant stream of traffic?
 And so on.
-If you’re lost and in need of marketing for a long period of time, consider buying a strategy consultation first from our main page.
+If you’re lost, consider buying a strategy consultation with us first, or just buy one of our managed marketing packages and we’ll handle everything!

 - Consider getting a “top comment”.
 It shapes the opinion of others as soon as they enter the comment section.
 They take it as the most popular opinion and therefore most probably true (argumentum ad populum).
 Basically, add to cart a comment and however many upvotes you consider necessary for it.
 If it will be the first comment posted in the thread, anchoring should play its role as well.
-Of course, more comments will have an even greater impact, but one should always be the minimum.
-Getting more than four comments – in our experience – doesn’t seem to make any difference; it’s just money spent.
+Of course, more comments will have an even greater impact, but their effect starts to plateau after the fourth.
+One should always be the minimum.
+But getting more than four root comments per thread – in our experience – doesn’t seem to be more effective than getting just 4; after this point, it just becomes money spent, and nothing else.
 It’s best to have a few comments, but upvoted, instead of many comments at the bottom of the comment section.

 - And the main trick: buy Reddit downvotes for competing posts as well!
 The ratio between upvotes and downvotes should depend on the subreddit size and the hour when you’re posting, therefore you’ll have to look and decide for yourself.
-The more competition exists in the Rising tab, the more downvotes you need.
-For example, to access the rising tab on “/r/gaming”, you’d go to “/r/gaming/rising”).
-“Competition” means: many new posts.
-The standard ratio for a small to average-size subreddit should be 2 to 3 (two downvotes for every three upvotes).
-For a huge subreddit with more than one million subscribers, the standard ratio should be 3 to 1 (three downvotes for every upvote).
+The more competition exists in the New tab, the more downvotes you need.
+For example, to access the New tab on “/r/gaming”, you’d go to “/r/gaming/new”).
+“Competition” means many new posts.
+For subreddits under 5,000 subscribers, you don’t need to downvote competing posts.
+The standard ratio for a small to average-size subreddit should be 1 to 1 or 2 to 1 (two downvotes for every upvote).
+For a big subreddit with more than 300,000 subscribers, the ratio should be 3 to 1 (three downvotes for every upvote).
+For a huge subreddit with more than two million subscribers, the standard ratio should be 4 to 1.
+If you buy too many, your downvotes aren’t wasted because we just downvote what’s in front of your post in the /hot sorting.

 Here’s what we’ll do in return:

 - We’ll upvote your thread alright, but we’ll also downvote “the competition”.
 This is represented initially by other threads rising fast in popularity in the targeted subreddit.
-This way, we achieve three things:
+This way, we achieve four things:

 - Your thread will be the most visible in the /new tab.